-- Children benefitted from a nurturing, inspiring environment. - Children were developing their curiosity, imagination and problem solving skills through high quality play experiences. - Children were very happy and engaged and having fun taking part in various activities, both indoors and outdoors. - · Children experienced very warm, caring and nurturing support from staff who knew them very well. - Staff worked well as a team and were committed to providing children with a service of a very high standard. - Positive relationships with families supported continuity of care and effective partnerships. - The manager and staff were committed to the ongoing development of the service.
+- Children were safe, loved and secure in their attachments with staff. - Children were developing their curiosity, imagination and problem solving skills through high quality play experiences. - Children were very happy and engaged, and having fun taking part in various activities, both indoors and outdoors. - Children experienced very warm, caring and nurturing support from staff who knew them very well. - Staff worked well as a team and were committed to providing children with a service of a very high standard. - Positive relationships with families supported continuity of care and effective partnerships. - The manager and staff were committed to the ongoing development of the service.